 Sorry, rental company rules, not mine.

 The US has incredibly long stretches of highways with very few amenities for many miles.
 But you’ll frequently see signs for rest stops in these remote areas.
 Rest stops have free, reasonably clean bathrooms and usually offer free coffee to help you stay awake while you’re driving.
-They are conveniently located just off the road so you don’t have to go far to find one.
+They are conveniently located just off of major highways and interstates so you don’t have to go far to find one.

-#12.
-If you Need a Bathroom or Wifi, Head to Starbucks
+16. If you Need a Bathroom or Wi-fi, Head to Starbucks

 You only have to be 18 to enlist in the military, smoke cigarettes, and vote, but you can’t consume alcohol until you’re 21 years old in the US.
 Sounds silly, we know.